ADDING A FEATURE TO AN APPLICATION

 Define

-Through analyzing user interviews and creating a user persona, I defined the problem of interest using POV and HMW statements.
+Many pain points surfaced in my user interviews, but the challenge of staying organized was the most frequently mentioned struggle by users across all ages.
+Through analyzing user interviews and creating a proto-persona, I defined the problem of interest using POV and HMW statements.

 Points of View